What Happens When You Turn Yourself in For a Bench Warrant? (Just Pay It)

 That all depends on a number of factors, as well as whether the bench warrant was issued in relation to a criminal or civil court matter.

-If you’re wondering, do I have a warrant for my arrest, the first step is to verify the warrant is active.
+If you’re wondering whether a warrant of arrest is out for you, the first step is to verify the warrant is active.
 A basic warrant search can be done swiftly using an online tool or through the local sheriff’s office.

 However, this complete guide outlines what happens when you turn yourself in for a bench warrant, as well as the consequences that come with other types of warrants and the best course of action